Newcomers to Canada

 Use the CRA’s secure service to complete and file your return electronically using certified tax preparation software or a web tax application.
 Go to NETFILE for a list of software and applications, including some that are free.

-If you are mailing your return, send it to the address indicated in Where to mail your documents.
+If you are completing a paper return, send it to the address in Where to mail your documents.
 Do not mail your return to any other address.

 Deceased persons

-If you are the legal representative (executor, administrator, or liquidator) of the estate of a person who died in 2022, you may have to file a return for 2022 for that person.
+If you are the legal representative (executor, administrator or liquidator) for the estate of a person who died in 2023, you may have to file a 2023 return for that person.

 Completing your return

-You will find most of the information you need to complete your 2022 Income Tax and Benefit Return in your income tax package.
+Most of the information you need to complete your 2023 Income Tax and Benefit Return is included in your income tax package.
 However, in the following section, you will find other useful information to help you complete your return.

 Identification and other information

-The CRA needs your identification and other information to assess your tax return and calculate your goods and services tax/harmonized sales tax (GST/HST) credit, plus any benefits you may be entitled to under the Canada child benefit (CCB).
+The CRA needs your identification and other information to assess your tax return and calculate your GST/HST credit, CCR (depending on your province or territory of residence), ACWB and any benefits you may be entitled to receive under the CCB.

 Residence information

-If you requested a social insurance number (SIN) but have not yet received it, and the deadline for filing your return is near, file your return without a SIN to avoid a possible late-filing penalty and any interest charges.
-Attach a note to your return to let the CRA know why you did not enter your SIN.
+If you requested a social insurance number (SIN) but have not yet received it and the deadline for filing your return is near, file your return without a SIN to avoid a possible late-filing penalty and interest charges.
+Attach a note to your paper return to let the CRA know why you did not enter your SIN.

 Note